-When you're ready to paint in oil, you'll need something to paint on .
-Contrary to popular belief, it doesn't have to be canvas.
+When you're ready to paint in oil, you'll need something to paint on.
+Contrary to popular belief, it doesn't have to be canvas (though you can stretch your own canvases for oil or acrylic painting — an affordable and customizable option).
 As long as you prime your surface with gesso, you can actually use just about anything.

-Some painters prefer to do their "sketch" in paint directly on the work surface, but others prefer pencil.
-Since oil paint is opaque, you can use a soft, broad-tipped pencil such as a charcoal pencil and then paint right over it with no harm done.
+Some painters prefer to do their "sketch" in paint directly on the work surface, but others prefer pencil for mapping out shapes.
+Because oil paint is opaque, you can use a soft, broad-tipped pencil such as a charcoal pencil and then paint right over it with no harm done.